Academic Vocabulary

 Criticisms

-• The distinction between the AWL and the general service list boundary is somewhat arbitrary
+• Arbitrary boundaries: The frequency cutoff between AWL vocabulary and the general service list is somewhat arbitrary, with different thresholds producing notably different word lists.

-• Updated lists (Dang et al., 2017) differ from the original AWL in important ways, raising questions about which list to use
+• Updated lists diverge: The Dang et al. (2017) list differs from the original AWL, raising questions about which list teachers and learners should use.

 Social Media Sentiment

-Academic vocabulary learning is a significant concern for international students and English as an Academic Purpose (EAP) learners, who discuss AWL lists and academic word lists regularly on study forums and language learning communities.
-Last updated: 2026-04
+Academic vocabulary learning is a significant concern for international students and EAP learners, who discuss AWL lists and study strategies regularly on language learning forums.

 Practical Application